 It becomes more important when it comes to the case of Nepal Trekking.
-Wherever you are, whatever you do, there is always a need to take proper care of health to get acclimatized to its contrasting environments you encounter.
+Wherever you are, whatever you do, there is always a need to take proper care of your health to get acclimatized to the contrasting environments you encounter.

 1. Get Immunized Before Going for Trekking in Nepal

-Therefore, the best decision to get rid of the severe kind of diseases and allergies is to get yourself immunized.
-Immunization reduces the risk of getting sick and it also makes your body fit for trekking as well as getting indulged in the adventurous activities.
+Therefore, the best way to get rid of severe diseases and allergies is to get yourself immunized.
+Immunization reduces the risk of getting sick and makes your body fit for trekking and indulging in adventurous activities.
 You must take some vaccines well prescribed by the doctors before setting off for any tours.

-2. Don’t Forget to Drink Clean Water While in Nepal Voyage
+2. Don’t Forget to Drink Clean Water While on Nepal Voyage

-If you are keen to stay healthy while travelling and trekking in Nepal, then start with preferring only clean drinking water.
+If you are keen to stay healthy while traveling and trekking in Nepal, then start with preferring only clean drinking water.
 Make it a practice during the entire tour as the highest point of necessity.
-There are several water borne diseases that you may get suffered from while in Nepal.
+There are several waterborne diseases that you may get suffered from while in Nepal.
 So, use a clean source of drinking water to avoid any such diseases.

-Bottled Water: Drink bottled water only and do check the sealing and packaging date before you buy the water bottles.
+Bottled Water: Drink bottled water only and check the sealing and packaging date before buying the water bottles.
 Dispose of the used bottles in a safe place.

-Purifying Tablets: Always keep the purifying tablets with you because at some places you don’t get access to buy bottled water.
-In that case, you will have no other option than drinking water from the taps or streams.
-So, you may add the purifying tablets to make it clean and potable for drinking purpose.
+Purifying Tablets: Always keep the purifying tablets with you because at some places, you don’t get access to buy bottled water.
+In that case, you will have no option but to drink water from the taps or streams.
+So, you may add the purifying tablets to make it clean and potable for drinking.

-Iodine: You can add 5-6 drops of Lugol’s Iodine in 1 litre of water.
+Iodine: Add 5-6 drops of Lugol’s Iodine in 1 liter of water.
 It kills all disease-causing microbes.